swilliamson7/chaos_predictions/README.md

 # Barotropic gyre model

 It would be interesting to set up a double gyre toy model (i.e. get some eddy behavior) and perform similar experiments.
+We'll need to be more clever about how we generate our trajectories though, as it takes substantially more time to run a toy ocean model.

 -----------------